TUM-DSE/research-work-info/checklist.md

     - [extension](extension/EXTEND-README.md)

-4 weeks before registration:
+6-8 weeks before registration:
-* [ ] I familiarized myself with the thesis topic.
+* [ ] I familiarized myself with the thesis topic
-* [ ] I read related work about the topic [if existent].
+* [ ] I read the related work about the thesis topic
 * [ ] I proposed a thesis timeline with concrete steps to my advisors.
+* [ ] I started with the "strawman" design and implementation.

 2 weeks before registration:
 * [ ] Filled in registration forms, returned to secretary of the chair.